Beer made from bread?!David Ross2020-11-17T15:16:46+00:00

 We were really proud of our first brew, Crumbs Amber Lager back in June 2017.
 Based on a Vienna-style lager recipe, cold conditioned and filtered to make it light and easy drinking with a delicious malty finish.
 There are elements of both lager and ale in the style.
 You could say it’s the ‘Best of Both’ of the beer world (although I’m not sure Hovis would be too happy about us calling it that)

 More loaves, more brews!

 Since then (and with the help of a wonderful bunch of Crumby Crowdfunding Supporters) we’ve added more brews to the range each using a different style of loaf to give the beer a different character.
 A zesty Pale Ale that uses the distinct tastes of sourdough bread in its recipe and a dark and mysterious Rye Ruby Ale.
 The Rye bread that makes it is laced with caraway seed so adds a real complexity to a distinctly rich beer.
-Three loaves, three beautifully tasty brews.

 The effort we put into our brewing process has allowed us to truly get the most from our most important ingredient – the leftover loaves that would otherwise be wasted.
 Watch this space to see what we come up with next!